-1: Jesus is given his cross
+2: Jesus is given his cross to carry

 John 19:17

-"Carrying his own cross, he went out to the place of the Skull (which in Aramaic is called Golgotha)"
+"Carrying his own cross, he went out to the place of the Skull

 As the prisoners set out for the place of execution, Jesus was made to carry his cross (John 19:17).
 He must have been weak from the brutal flogging, and when it appeared he was about to collapse, a passer-by was forced to carry it for him.
 This man, Simon, was from northern Africa and had apparently come to Jerusalem for the Passover (Luke 23:26).